duckdb/duckdb-web/docs/extensions/postgres.md

 | 00000000-0000-0000-0000-000000000001 |
 | ffffffff-ffff-ffff-ffff-ffffffffffff |

-It might be desirable to create a copy of the Postgres databases in DuckDB to prevent the system from re-reading the tables from Postgres continuously, particularly for large tables.
+It might be desirable to create a copy of the PostgreSQL databases in DuckDB to prevent the system from re-reading the tables from PostgreSQL continuously, particularly for large tables.

-Data can be copied over from Postgres to DuckDB using standard SQL, for example:
+Data can be copied over from PostgreSQL to DuckDB using standard SQL, for example:

 ```sql
 CREATE TABLE duckdb_table AS FROM postgres_db.postgres_tbl;